sbrks/Physical-Therapy-App/README.md

 #Project 3 - Physical Therapy App

 #User Stories/Scope:
-App Goal: Allow the user and the physician to communicate and interact online
+App Goal: Allow the user and the physician to communicate and interact online.
+Physician will be able to assign exercises via digital media (pictures/gif, videos, descriptions) to the patients

 There are two users : patient and doctor.